potassco/viasp/docs/viasp/howItWorks.rst

 Architecture
 ============

 viASP is built on a server and client architecture.
-When using the ``viasp`` cli, the processes are combined, so that only the frontend is visible to the user.
+When using the ``viasp`` cli, the processes are combined, so that only the clingo calls and the client is visible to the user.

-The server is a Flask backend, which uses Clingo, SQLAlchemy with sqlite database, networkx for graph operations, and waitress for serving the app.
+The server is a Flask backend, which uses Clingo, SQLAlchemy with SQLite, networkx for graph operations, and waitress for serving the app.
 A log file ``viasp.log`` is always created in the current working directory.

 The client is a React frontend served by Dash.
 Recoil is used for state management, styled-components for styling.

 viASP Graph generation
 =======================